microsoft/PowerToys/README.md

 ### PowerToys Run

- - Added a property to the Windows Search plugin to exclude files and patterns from the results.
+ - Added a setting to the Windows Search plugin to exclude files and patterns from the results.
 Thanks [@HydroH](https://github.com/HydroH)!
  - Fixed an issue showing thumbnails caused by a hash collision between similar images.
  - Added the "checkbox and multiline text box" additional property type for plugins and improved multiline text handling.
 Thanks [@htcfreek](https://github.com/htcfreek)!